shinshu-alps/rtl8852cu-20240510/FAQ.md

 ### FAQ

-Multi-state (storage for Windows driver onboard) Adapter is not Switching to WiFi mode properly

-Question: My USB WiFi adapter is not showing up and it is a multi-state adapter, what do I do?
+Question: My USB WiFi adapter is showing up as a CDROM or Flash drive instead of a WiFi adapter.
+What is the problem?

+Answer: Your Realtek USB WiFi adapter showing up as a CDROM or Flash drive (often with ID 0bda:1a2b) instead of functioning as a network adapter (such as ID 35bc:0102 or similar) is likely due to a "mode-switching" issue.
+Some USB WiFi adapters include onboard memory that contains drivers or installation software for Windows.
+When plugged into a system for the first time, they initially present themselves as a virtual CD-ROM or Flash driver containing the drivers.

-Answer: The usb_modeswitch utility generally handles this issue but there are situations where it does not work.
+In Linux, the `usb_modeswitch` utility generally handles this issue but there are situations where it does not work as expected.

  Your options:

-1. Send your adapter back and get one that is single-state(no storage onboard).
+1. Send your adapter back and get one that is single-state (no storage onboard).
 If that is not possible then:

 2. You need to check if the VID/PID for your adapter is in the